isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-02-27-post-Response by Second Minister for Law Edwin Tong at the Committee of Supply Debate 2023.md

 Parliament not long ago.

 {:start="11"}
-11. Moving forward, my ministry will work along three broad thrusts:
+11. Moving forward, my Ministry will work along three broad thrusts:

 (a) First, enhancing the trust, relevance and accessibility of our legal system for society;